-Development Site: The designated and approved oil or gas surface drill site within a Buildable Area upon which an approved Oil or Gas Facility may be constructed.
-The development site of a lot, tract or parcel includes buildings and/or structures, accessory uses, retention facilities and landscape, buffer and screening areas.
+Development Site: The designated and approved area within a Buildable Area on which an approved Oil or Gas Facility or Project may be constructed.
+The development site of a lot, tract or parcel includes building and/or structure sites, (r)detention facilities and landscape, buffer and screening areas.

-Development standards: Standards and technical specifications for improvements to land required for an Oil or Gas Facility approval, including specifications for the placement, dimension, composition, and capacity of: derricks, drilling equipment, oil and gas wells, streets and roadways; signage for traffic control and other governmental purposes, including road signs, and other traffic control devices on roadways; highways, lighting of roads; water mains and connections, including facilities and connections for the suppression of fires; off-street parking and access; landscaping, screening and contouring of land, drainage, sedimentation, and erosion control; open space and storm drainage culvert facilities, including drains, conduits, and ditches; environmental, air and water quality, global warming, historic, cultural and archeological site and artifact preservation.
+Development standards: Standards and technical specifications for improvements to land required for an Oil or Gas Facility or Project approval, including specifications for the placement, dimension, composition, and capacity of: derricks, drilling equipment, oil and gas wells, streets and roadways; signage for traffic control and other governmental purposes, including road signs, and other traffic control devices on roadways; highways, lighting of roads; water mains and connections, including facilities and connections for the suppression of fires; off-street parking and access; landscaping, screening and contouring of land, drainage, sedimentation, and erosion control; open space and storm drainage culvert facilities, including drains, conduits, and ditches; environmental, air and water quality, global warming, historic, cultural and archeological site and artifact preservation.